pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 > fib_is_even 10
 ```

-Putting these lines at the bottom of our file and saving causes UCM to tell us:
+Putting these lines at the bottom of our file and saving it causes UCM to tell us:

 ```
   Now evaluating any watch expressions (lines starting with `>`)...
 Ctrl+C cancels.